php/php-langspec/spec/10-expressions.md

 $infile = @fopen("NoSuchFile.txt", 'r');
 ```

-On open failure, the value returned by `fopen` is `FALSE`, which is
+On open failure, the value returned by `fopen` is `false`, which is
 sufficient to know to handle the error.
 There is no need to have any
 error message displayed.